Nick-1979/ABCproNFT/README.md

 # ABCpro Easy minting NFT Market

-In ABCpro, you can put your items for sale in the market, without paying minting fee. you can list, run an auction for your NFTs.
-Buyers even have the option to migrate their bought NFTs to other markets like OpenSea.
+Artists can put their arts as NFTs for sale in the ABC pro Gallery, without paying minting fee.
+Collectors on ABC pro can migrate their bought NFTs to other markets like OpenSea.

+ABC pro stands on three main components:
+    Distributed storage
+    Smart contracts
+    A Market

-I have tryied different distributed storage, but among them nft.storage on FILECOIN distributed infrastructure has the best performance and the lowest response time.
-Filecoin storage is used to keep NFT files and their metadata.
+Different distributed storage spaces have been tried, among them nft.storage has the best performance and shortest response time on the FILECOIN distributed infrastructure.
+Filecoin storage is used to store NFT files and their metadata.

-smartcontracts, which are upgradeable deployed on ethereum testnet Rinkeby, but can be run on any other solidity supported blockchains.
+Smart contracts, which are upgradeable are deployed on the ethereum testnet, Rinkeby, but can be run on any other solidity supported blockchains.

+The market, is written in javascript utilizing node.js and react.js frameworks, and Mongodb is used as the backend database.

 ![abcpro gallery screenshot](docs/images/ABCpro.png)

 # Setup

-Mongodb is used as backend database. it's name, user and password should be set in backend env file.
-The .env files for backend and frontend are self-explanatory and should be set with your keys (nft.storage key and alchemy key).
+Database name, user and password should be set in the backend .env file.
+The env files for backend and frontend are self-explanatory and should be set with your keys (nft.storage key and alchemy key).

 Install dependencies for both '/api' and '/client' folders: